PrincetonUniversity/compcomp/README.md

 > http://www.cs.princeton.edu/~jsseven/papers/compcomp/html.

-Below is a description, with links to the HTML docs., of the main files and their relation to the POPL results.
+Below is a description, with HTML links, of the main files and their relation to the POPL results.

+In the `cfrontend/` and `backend/` directories, source and target language definitions used in each phase are generally suffixed `*_eff.v` (often importing files suffixed `*_coop.v`).
+The compositional compiler correctness proofs are suffixed `*EFF.v`, to distinguish from the standard CompCert proofs.

 ### cfrontend/